freenas/freenas-docs/freenas_api.rst

 of the :file:`newuser.py` script, shown below, as it provides a simple example that creates a user.

-In order to create a customized script based on this example, you will need a FreeNAS® system running at least version 9.2.0.
-If you would like to test the scripts directly on the FreeNAS® system, create a user account.
-When creating this user account, select an existing volume or dataset for the user's "Home Directory".
-Once the user is created, start the SSH service using :menuselection:`Services --> Control Services`.
-That user will now be able to :command:`ssh` to the IP address of the FreeNAS® system in order to create and run scripts.
+A FreeNAS® system running at least version 9.2.0 is required when creating a customized script based on this example.
+To test the scripts directly on the FreeNAS® system, create a user account and select an existing volume or dataset for the user's "Home Directory".
+After creating the user, start the SSH service using :menuselection:`Services --> Control Services`.
-Alternately, you can test your scripts on any system that has the software mentioned in the previous section installed.
+That user will now be able to :command:`ssh` to the IP address of the FreeNAS® system to create and run scripts.
+Alternately, scripts can be tested on any system with the required software installed as shown in the previous section.

 To customize this script, copy the contents of this example into a filename that ends in :file:`.py`.
-The text that is highlighted in red below should be modified in your copy in order to match the needs of the user being created.
-The text in black should remain as-is.
-After saving your changes, run the script by typing :command:`python scriptname.py`.
+The text that is highlighted in red below can be modified in the new version to match the needs of the user being created.
+The text in black should not be changed.
+After saving changes, run the script by typing :command:`python scriptname.py`.
 If all goes well, the new user account will appear in
-:menuselection:`Account --> Users --> View Users` in the FreeNAS® GUI.
+:menuselection:`Account --> Users --> View Users`
+in the FreeNAS® GUI.

 Here is the example script with an explanation of the line numbers below it.